Donald-Watts/Ontos-AI/README.md

 ## Who Built This?
 ADLS Consulting,
-Ontos is not a demo—it is math embedded into code, tokens, ethics, and reasoning.
+Ontos is not a demo.

 ## Warning

 Ontos AI is not open-source.
-Ontos and all it's counterparts are private symbolic tagging and orchestration system developed by ADLS Consulting.
-Proprietary system.
+Ontos is a private orchestration system being developed by ADLS Consulting.
 This project is under active development.
-This is your one pager.
+Ontos is used for research and development purposes only.

 \*\*\[Contact: ADLS Creations, [limited.adls@gmail.com](mailto:limited.adls@gmail.com) \*\***]**